How much will my case cost?

 Divorce and Custody Attorneys hear it all the time.
-The follow-up question is: Why can’t you tell me how much this will cost?
+The follow-up question is: Why can’t you tell me how much my divorce will cost?

-The reason is that the cost generally depends upon several factors, none of which your attorney controls.
+The reason is that the cost of a divorce in Texas generally depends upon several factors, none of which your attorney controls.
 Most attorneys charge an hourly rate and most of the few that don’t have a number of “outs” that allow their “flat fees” to not really end up being flat fees, so these thoughts still apply.

 So the bottom line is that an attorney cannot generally tell you what your case will cost because he or she does not know how much of his or her time it will take to handle the case.